2008 United States House of Representatives elections in Arizona: District 6

 Incumbent Republican Jeff Flake, who had represented the district since 2001, ran for re-election.
 He was re-elected with 74.8% of the vote in 2006.
-There was no Democratic candidate in this heavily Republican district in 2004 or 2006.
+There was no Democratic candidate in the heavily Republican district in 2004 or 2006.
 George W. Bush won with 64% here in 2004.
 The district had a PVI of R+12.

 Republican primary

 Flake, who was perhaps best known for his opposition to pork barrel projects and advocacy for earmark reform ran unopposed.